Chen Ruifeng: Career

-After graduating in January 1990, Chen became an official in the Propaganda Department of the CCP Beijing Computer Second Factory Committee.
+After graduating in January 1990, Chen became an official in the Publicity Department of the CCP Beijing Computer Second Factory Committee.

 In November 1990, Chen was despatched to the Party Member Education Department of the Propaganda Bureau of the Publicity Department of the Chinese Communist Party, and finally became director in July 2014.

 Chen was appointed deputy party secretary of Wuhan in August 2016, concurrently serving as president of the Party School, secretary of the Political and Legal Affairs Commission, vice mayor, and secretary of the Wuhan Changjiang New City Working Committee.
 He was party secretary of Suizhou in November 2018, in addition to serving as chairman of Suizhou Municipal People's Congress.

 Chen was appointed head of the Publicity Department of Qinghai Provincial Committee of the Chinese Communist Party in July 2020 and was admitted to member of the CCP Qinghai Provincial Committee, the province's top authority.
-In January 2021, he was chosen as party secretary of the capital city Xi'ning, secretary of the Party Working Committee of Xining (National) Economic and Technological Development Zone, and secretary of the Party Working Committee of Qinghai National High-tech Industrial Development Zone.
+In January 2021, he was chosen as party secretary of the capital city Xining, secretary of the Party Working Committee of Xining (National) Economic and Technological Development Zone, and secretary of the Party Working Committee of Qinghai National High-tech Industrial Development Zone.

 In March 2023, Chen was transferred back to Beijing to succeed Cui Maohu as director of the National Religious Affairs Administration and deputy head of the United Front Work Department.